Updated: Jun 2

 Astrophotography has a steep learning curve.
 If that's not enough, you may run into mistakes that are easy to overlook.
-Over the years, there were several imaging nights that were completely ruined by mistakes we made.
+Over the years, we have experienced several nights that were a complete waste and were ruined by mistakes we made.
 However, the best way to learn is from your mistakes, and success means never repeating the same mistake twice.

-This may be obvious for everybody, but we still remember our very first night with our brand new telescope.
-The sky was completely clear, the temperature was nice, there was no wind, and our polar alignment was really good!
-Very excited, we launched a series of photos on M45 - The Pleiades and let it go.
+This may be obvious to everybody, but we still remember our very first night with our brand-new telescope.
+The sky was completely clear, the temperature was optimal, there was no wind, and our polar alignment was really good!
+We were so excited, we launched a series of photos on M45 - The Pleiades and let it go.
 We passed the time in our car by watching a movie, pleased that we had the best conditions possible.

-Two hours later, we step out to see if the camera still had batteries.
+Then, two hours later, we stepped out to see if the camera still had battery power.
 The battery level was fine, but every single picture taken had star trails.
+WHAT.
 We walked around the telescope to see if anything was wrong, and we saw it...
-The little cap on our guiding scope was still on.
+The cap on our guide scope was still on.

 It was a simple mistake, but you cannot imagine how stupid we felt at that point.
-For 2 hours, the guiding camera was trying to track nothing, which of course confused the mount and produced star trails.
+For two long hours, the guide camera could track nothing which, of course, confused the mount and thus produced star trails.

-Installing a complete astrophotography setup is already difficult, so save yourself the trouble and get set up before you can't see anything!
+Installing a complete astrophotography setup is already difficult, so save yourself the trouble and get set up before you can't see anything.

 We recommend arriving one hour before the sun is down so that you have time to install every heavy piece of equipment while there is still light, then take care of polar alignment and other little things right after.